 Sometimes professional life means you have to juggle several tasks since they cannot be completed at once.
 The ability to arrange lots of tasks makes you a reliable individual.
 If you have a distinct organizational talent, you can prioritize things in a meaningful way and structure your day-to-day work and that of your employees in such a way that they work as efficiently as possible.
 Organizational ability is a soft skill that becomesall the more important the more independently you work and the broader your range of tasks.

 You have a confident demeanor and an engaging way of speaking, and can therefore present excellently.
 Whether it's a PowerPoint presentation to present a specific project or a summary of your progress in a team meeting, your presentation techniques will ensure that the issues are communicated in an understandable way.
 This soft skill increases in importance as you move up the corporate ladder.

 This soft skill is closely related to your analytical skills.
 Problem solving requires an appropriate strategy, and to find it, you need to have a clear understanding and analysis of the problem.
 As a competent problem solver, you will face any challenging development with an alert mind and creative ideas.
-No matter what the problem: You find its source, recognize the consequences, and develop a suitable strategy to solve the problem.
+No matter the problem: You find its source, recognize the consequences, and develop a suitable strategy to solve the problem.
 This ability can easily be trained in a playful way, for example, through challenging computer games or mind sports.

 The ability to deal with stress is primarily based on your personal skills.
 Resilience, responsibility, and motivation work together in order to reliably master the often unpredictable challenges of everyday life.
 There are many techniques for coping with stress, but stress resistance comes from a strong character.
 As a methodical skill, it also refers to the ability to nip any possible stress in the bud through a high degree of discipline, self-organization, and self-reflection.